-Before traveling to Iran, you may think of Iran as an isolated country which is blocked in any way!
-However, this is a false introduction of Iran, by media, which is not true.
+Before traveling to Iran, you may think of Iran as an isolated country that is blocked in any way!
+However, this is a false introduction of Iran, by the media, which is not true.
 You can easily have internet access in Iran and use the internet with no problems.

 Buying a Local Sim Card

 The best and fastest way of having internet access is buying a local sim card.
-You can find the two best mobile network operators in Iran, Irancell and Hamrah-e Aval, in Imam Khomeini Airport the moment you step in Iran.
-With showing your passport you can buy a sim card and ask the person in charge there to activate your data.
-If you want to know more about using a sim card and staying connected to your data, check out this article which explains everything you wanna know about a sim card.
+You can find the two best mobile network operators in Iran, Irancell and Hamrah-e Aval, in Imam Khomeini Airport the moment you step into Iran.
+By showing your passport you can buy a sim card and ask the person in charge there to activate your data.
+If you want to know more about using a sim card and staying connected to your data, check out this article “How to Get a SIM Card in Iran“.
+The article explains everything you wanna know about a sim card.

-You should keep in mind that there are some blocked websites in Iran, such as Facebook, Youtube, Telegram, and Twitter which are fully explained in this article and how can you have access to them.
+You should keep in mind that there are some blocked websites in Iran, such as Facebook, Youtube, Telegram, and Twitter which are fully explained in this article “Accessing Social Media in Iran“.
+Following the link above you will know how to use these blocked media.
+But in short, You can use one of the many free VPNs to reach these media.
 However, you can have access to Instagram, Google, Whatsapp, and Wikipedia without any trouble.

 Censorship in Iran